fga-eps-mds/2024.1-MeasureSoftGram-Front/README.md

 # 2023-2 MeasureSoftGram Frontend

-Frontend repository of MeasureSoftGram application.
+Frontend repository of MeasureSoftGram application in 2024.1.

 ## Badges